doug-moen/openscad2/rfc/Objects.md

 If `defaults` and `overrides` are both objects, then `merge(defaults, overrides)` is the composition or union of those two objects.
-The resulting object has all of the fields found in either object, but if both objects define the same name, then value is given by the `overrides` argument.
+The resulting object has all of the fields found in either object, but if both objects define the same field, then its value is given by the `overrides` argument.

 Nophead's Mendel90 project has `config.scad` which looks, in part, like this:
 ```